tsunami416604/azure-docs.hu-hu/articles/iot-dps/use-hsm-with-sdk.md

 A DICE-szal rendelkező hardverekkel kapcsolatban [itt](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/) talál további információkat.

-### <a name="use-x509-with-hardware"></a>Az X. 509 használata hardverrel
+### <a name="use-x509-with-hardware"></a>Use X.509 with hardware

-A kiépítési szolgáltatás az **X. 509** használatával más hardvereken is használható.
+The provisioning service can be used with **X.509** on other hardware.
 A kapcsolat kiépítéséhez egy interfész szükséges a hardver és az SDK között.
 Az interfészre vonatkozó információkkal kapcsolatban forduljon a HSM gyártójához.

 ### <a name="use-tpm"></a>TPM használata